Yendi Senior High School

-Yendi Senior High School (YESS) is a coeducational secondary school in Yendi in the Northern Region of Ghana.
+Yendi Senior High School (YESS) is a category B coeducational secondary school in Yendi in the Northern Region of Ghana.
 The school was established in 1970, first as a middle-boarding school to enable access to basic education for communities in the Eastern Corridor enclave, before being upgraded in September of the same year to the status of a secondary school.
 For the first academic year, the school had only a total student population of 77, with 70 boys and seven girls.
 The first headmaster of the school was Cletus Bernard Teviu.
 He headed the school for nearly a decade, spanning between 1970 and 1979, and one of the hostels in the school has been named in his honour.
 In the year 2020 when the school celebrated its 50th anniversary, the total student population was 2,724 and the number of teachers was 121.
 The school operates as a boarding school, but few students attend as day students.
+It is ranked the 274th on the national level, 7th on the regional level and 1st on the district level.